miking-lang/miking/README.md

 The accelerated compilation via `mi compile --accelerate` makes use of parallel keywords.
 The most important keyword is `accelerate`, whose only argument is an expression that is requested to be accelerated.
-The other keywords are used for explicitly parallel operations, such as `parallelMap` and `parallelReduce`.
+The other keywords are used for operations specific to acceleration, such as `map2` and `parallelReduce`.
 There are several limitations on what expressions may be used.
 If an accelerated expression attempts to make use of an unsupported subexpression, an error is reported.